-Do you own a Keogh retirement plan and are wondering how to make the most of it?
+Are you an owner of a Keogh retirement plan and are wondering how to get the most value out of it?
 Do you want to know if (and how) you can invest in recession-proof physical gold bullion (or any other precious metal) through this account?
 This page will have all your answers.

 Established in 1962 thanks to the efforts of Representative Eugene Keogh, a ‘Keogh Plan’ is a tax-advantaged pension plan designed for self-employed workers or unincorporated business entities.

 Not all self-employed persons can establish a Keogh Plan.
 Independent contractors, for instance, cannot open a Keogh.
 Rather, they are only available to self-employed individuals that own an unincorporated business.

 Keogh Plans come in both defined contribution and defined benefit varieties.
 The defined contribution Keogh is set up as either a profit-sharing or a money-purchase plan.
 The defined benefit Keogh operates much like a traditional pension plan, with the caveat that it is self-funded.

 Keogh Plans are notorious for complicated paperwork, but remain a viable option for high earners who are self-employed.
 Establishing a Keogh Plan does not inhibit your ability to contribute to an IRA.

 If you are self-employed and have a Keogh, you are considered an employee for rollover purposes.
 This means that you are allowed to rollover part or all of eligible rollover distributions into a self-directed IRA.
 This is considered a tax-free rollover between like accounts.

 In other words, a Keogh Plan distribution that is subsequently rolled into a self-directed IRA is not counted as income.
 However, if the rollover distribution is paid directly to an IRA holder, typical withholding limits (20%) apply.
 You can avoid this requirement by instead choosing to execute a direct rollover.